-The asset management improvement plan generated from this asset management plan is shown in Table 29.
+The asset management improvement plan generated from this asset management plan is shown in Table 31.

 Ref No. High Level Strategic Actions Priority Delivery by: 1.
 Establish transparent and responsible asset management processes that align with the best appropriate practice.
 This includes ensuring consistency across the Asset Management Strategy, Long Term Financial Plan, Technology One asset registers, levels of service for all asset classes, data collection, validation and reporting.
-High 2024/25-2025- 26 Ongoing 2.
+High 2024/25- 2025-26 Ongoing 2.
 Clearly identify all asset expenditure requirements into four categories: renewals, new, maintenance, and operational.
 Establish clear budgets and reporting lines for each category.
-Correctly differentiate between maintenance and operation expenditure for each work activity.
+Correctly differentiate between maintenance and operation expenditure for each work activities.
 High 2024/25 3.
 Allocate and clarify roles, resources and responsibilities for asset management.
 This includes establishing a good understanding of asset data, finance and budgets.
 Establish clear communication protocols between finance and the wider organisation.
 High 2024/25 4.
 Review and establish agreed levels of services in consultation with the community, outlined in the asset management plans.
 Medium 2025/26 5.
 Review and estimate the future lifecycle costs of all decisions relating to new service levels and new assets, donated or built.
-Medium 2025/26
+Medium 2025/26 6.
+Prioritise and plan asset renewals to meet agreed service levels based on site inspections, infrastructure priorities and community importance.
+Medium 2025-26

-Table 29: Improvement Plan
+Table 31: Improvement Plan

-6. Prioritise and plan asset renewals to meet agreed service levels based on site inspections, infrastructure priorities and community importance.
-Medium 2024-26 7.
-Identify and prioritise critical assets for Council and its community.
+7. Identify and prioritise critical assets for Council and its community.
 Establish emergency response plans and asset ownership for critical assets.
-Medium 2024-26 8.
-Interfacing GIS software with Field Map (iPhone and iPad app) to improve the asset condition data collection.
-Medium 2024/25 Ongoing 9.
-Implement a process to capture those assets received from external developers into Council's Asset Management Information System Medium 2024-25
+Medium 2025-26 8.
+Regular proactive inspection scheduled, CCTV inspection data recorded and analysed in a format suitable for the preparation of both short and long-term maintenance, rehabilitation and renewal works programs.
+Medium 2025/26 Ongoing 9.
+Implement a process to capture those assets received from external developers into Council's Asset Management Information System Medium 2025-26